Brew Method

 That design means extraction happens mostly during immersion, not during a delicate spiral pour.
 It is a practical brewer for people who want good filter coffee without memorizing a complicated pouring routine.

-How The Valve Helps
+How the Valve Helps

 The valve solves two common problems.
 First, it lets all the coffee and water stay together for the same steep time, which helps extraction stay even.
 Second, the paper filter catches sediment at the end, so the cup is cleaner than a press pot.